Here’s a look at the life of Morgan Tsvangirai, former prime minister of Zimbabwe.

 April 1, 2008 - Claims victory in the presidential election.

 May 2, 2008 - The Zimbabwe Electoral Commission announces a runoff election between Tsvangirai and Mugabe, although Tsvangirai receives more votes - 47.9% to 43.2%.

 June 22, 2008 - Pulls out of the runoff, declaring that he can “no longer participate in a race that’s been marred by the widespread intimidation, torture, mutilation and murder of his supporters.”

-September 15, 2008 - After successful negotiations, Mugabe and Tsvangirai sign Global Political Agreement which states Tsvangirai will become prime minister and Mugabe will remain president, commander-in-chief and chairman of the cabinet.
+September 15, 2008 - After successful negotiations, Mugabe and Tsvangirai sign the Global Political Agreement, which states Tsvangirai will become prime minister and Mugabe will remain president.

 January 30, 2009 - The MDC agrees to join the unity government.

 February 11, 2009 - Is sworn in as the second Zimbabwean prime minister.

 March 6, 2009 - With head and neck injuries, walks away from a head-on collision that kills his wife Susan.